j4y-boi/legally-destinct-animal-crossing/README.md

 Download the game or play it in your browser (buggy) from the [itch.io page](https://j4y-boi.itch.io/ld-animal-crossing).

 ## Known Bugs
-- Lighting is very broken on web
-- Random lag spikes on web
 - Particles appearing on a delay

 ## Some screenshots: